How to Connect a Dynamic Microphone to a Computer?

 After all, how are you going to sing and play guitar if you don’t have a mic stand?
 Or how are you going to make YouTube videos if you have to hold a microphone all of the time?
 What about the annoying plosive sounds like “Ps” and “Ss?”
 The accessories I’ve listed above are a must-have for anyone who’s serious about recording.

-So go ahead and grab the collection that I recently got off of Amazon.
+So go ahead and grab the collection that I recently got.
 It comes with a boom arm, a wind guard, a pop filter, a shock mount, and a phone holder.
-If you want a microphone stand as well, get this one from Amazon.
+If you want a microphone stand as well, get this one.
 That’s pretty much it for the gear you need to get started with a dynamic microphone and your computer.

 5) Use A DAW to Record Your Vocals